lukegjpotter/CycloCrossLeagueManager/README.md

 This project uses port 8080 by default, so ensure that it's free when you're trying to run it.

 `ToDo:` How to generate the Google Sheets API Key????

+#### Application Properties

+Be sure to set the `application.properties` for the Google Sheets for the Current Season, Previous Season and the Year of the upcoming World Championships.
+Please update these before each new season.

 Build and Run the software in the following ways: